yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 A package has build scripts, but they've been disabled across the project.

-Build scripts can be disabled on a global basis through the use of the `enable-scripts` settings.
+Build scripts can be disabled on a global basis through the use of the `enableScripts` settings.
 When it happens, a warning is still emitted to let you know that the installation might not be complete.

-The safest way to downgrade the warning into a notification is to explicitly disable build scripts for the affected packages through the use of the `dependenciesMeta[].build` key.
+The safest way to downgrade the warning into a notification is to explicitly disable build scripts for the affected packages through the use of the `dependenciesMeta[].built` key.

 ## YN0005 - `BUILD_DISABLED`